 Project TEAM

-Kristi House partners with Survivors’ Pathway to expand Human Trafficking Services
+Kristi House partnered with Survivors’ Pathway to expand Human Trafficking Services

-Grant award from the U.S. Department of Health and Human Services expands to serve males, LGBTQ+ individuals and labor victims.
+From 2021 to 2023 Kristi House operated a grant award from the U.S. Department of Health and Human Services with a partner to serve males, LGBTQ+ individuals and labor human trafficking victims.
+The announcement from 2021:

 MIAMI, April 15, 2021 – Kristi House announced Survivors’ Pathway will join in partnership on its grant from the Office on Trafficking in Persons (OTIP) within the U.S. Department of Health and Human Services, Administration for Children and Families.
 Kristi House’s program for sex trafficked girls, Project GOLD, is working in collaboration with Miami-based Survivors’ Pathway to expand services to males, LGBTQ+ individuals and labor trafficking victims in their Project TEAM initiative.